 The Lloyd’s Avenue project (1900-1902)

 By pre-war standards, Lloyd’s Avenue was a relatively ambitious redevelopment.
 Replacing some outdated former East India Company warehouses, developer James Dixon and Lloyd’s Register of Shipping decided to invest in the creation of a new road that intersects the eastern end of Fenchurch Street.
-While Thomas Colcutt won the commission for the sumptuous new headquarters for the Register of Shipping, the other, speculative office buildings along Lloyd’s Avenue were designed mostly by Barrow Emanuel (with some supervision by Colcutt).
+While Thomas Collcutt won the commission for the sumptuous new headquarters for the Register of Shipping, the other, speculative office buildings along Lloyd’s Avenue were designed mostly by Barrow Emanuel (with some supervision by Collcutt).
 None of them can equal the prominence of Salisbury House but, taken as a whole, they form a uniquely well-preserved turn-of-the-century streetscape.

 The first to be completed, within this set, was Dixon House (1901), at the corner of Fenchurch Street and Lloyd’s Avenue.
 Arguably, it is the most complex and accomplished among them.
 Here, as in the City of London School, the composition up to the main cornice is elegantly Classical (and indeed far simpler than the School’s), with the flights of fancy confined to the attic storeys and roofline, in the shape of stacked aedicules and variously shaped gables and pediments.
 That said, even the more formal lower storeys feature some subtle touches of richesse, such as the subordinate arch elements in the entrances and the combination o engaged columns and-pilasters variations that form the giant columnation.